Omarkhaled711/alx-low_level_programming/0x0C-more_malloc_free/README.md

 * 1-string_nconcat.c: a function that concatenates two string, The returned pointer shall point to a newly allocated space in memory, which contains s1, followed by the first n bytes of s2, and null terminated
 * 2-calloc.c: a function that implements calloc, using malloc.
 * 3-array_range.c: a function that creates an array of all the values from min (included) to max (included), ordered from min to max
 * 100-realloc.c: a function that implements realloc, using malloc and free.
+* 101-mul.c: a program that multiplies two strings of any size containing positive numbers.